 The cage has floors, sections, toilet space, home space, tubes, a wheel, and all the climbing and wandering space your pet may need.
 The deep bottom section also allows for neat beeding, none of which will spill out onto the surrounding floor.

 - This cage has all the mandatory hamster accessories included

 - There is great ventilation thanks to wires and its size.
 Because of so much space, your hammy will love its strolls around the levels and grounds

 - There is good logistics between the sections, floors, and accessories that can be easily figured out by the hamster.

-- Since we’ve already discovered that burrowing is an essential activity for hamsters, please note that the deep bottom section is perfectly fitted for a good-sized burrow and digging action.
+- Deep bottom section is perfectly fitted for a good-sized burrow and digging action.

-- So there is much adventure awaiting your fuzzy pal.
-Traveling through sections, tubes, and the wheel plus climbing and burrowing will provide good exercise.
+- Lot of options – Traveling through sections, tubes, and the wheel plus climbing and burrowing will provide good exercise.

 - It is quite bulky, so it will require enough space within your interior.